-What does the word "resurrection" mean?

-Does the word "resurrection" mean something supernatural?
+What do we think is the definition of the word, "resurrection?"
+Does the "resurrection" mean something supernatural, about Jesus?
 Does it mean something historical?
-Does it mean coming back to life?
+Does it mean something about Jesus coming back to life?
 Does it mean breathing life back into dead bones and flesh?